microsoft/app-store-vsts-extension/docs/vsts-README.md

 2. **Team Name** *(String)* - The name of the producing team.
 Only necessary when in multiple teams.

-### App Store - Promote
+### App Store Promote

 Allows you to promote an app previously updated to iTunes Connect to the App Store, and includes the following options:

 ![Promote task](/images/promote-task-with-advanced.png)

-1. **Username and Password** or **Service Endpoint** - The credentials used to authenticate with App Store.
+1. **Username and Password** or **Service Endpoint** - The credentials used to authenticate with the App Store.
 Credentials can be typed in directly or configured via a service endpoint that can be referenced from the task (via the `Service Endpoint` authentication method).

 2. **Bundle ID** *(String, required)* - The unique identifier for the app to be promoted.

 3. **Choose Build** - `Latest` or `Specify build number`.
-By default the Latest build will be submitted for review.
+By default the latest build will be submitted for review.

 4. **Build Number** - Required if `Specify build number` option is selected in #3 above.
 The build number in iTunes Connect that you wish to submit for review.